victornnamdii/altschool-cloud-exam-1/README.md

 ![Ansible Playbook](./images/playbook.png)

-As seen in the image above, the ansible playbook runs two tasks on my `slave` server.
+As seen in the image above, the ansible playbook runs three tasks on my `slave` server.

 - The first task named `Run bash script` uses the [lamp.sh](lamp.sh) bash script to deploy the LAMP stack, install all required packages and run the correct configurations on the `slave` server.